 • Phase I runs for 16 weeks:

 o Four days/week (7 hours/day): Didactic/classroom instruction with hands-on learning labs to take place where indicated at Murfreesboro school location (210 Robert Rose Dr., Suite 2)

-o At least half day to full day each week (working alongside a Clinical Educator): Clinical rotation with assignments at BOTH Interfaith Dental Clinic locations (1721 Patterson Street, Nashville and Murfreesboro)
+o At least half day to full day each week (working alongside a Clinical Educator): Clinical rotation with assignments at BOTH Interfaith Dental Clinic locations (600 Hill Avenue, Nashville and Murfreesboro)

 • Phase II follows for an additional 16 weeks:

 o Four days/week (7 hours/day): Clinical rotations with assignments at BOTH Interfaith Dental Clinic locations (Nashville and Murfreesboro)

 Sterilization (working alongside an Educator RDA)

 Patient care in the clinic (working alongside Educator RDAs)

-Patient care in oral surgery – more than two weeks of concentrated focus (working in Nashville clinic 1:1 alongside Educator RDA)
+Patient care in oral surgery – at least two weeks of concentrated focus (working in Nashville clinic 1:1 alongside Educator RDA)